Ben-0-mad/YT-TMS-Finder/README.md

 ## How to set up

-1. Download the youtube-dl folder from https://drive.google.com/drive/folders/1kw1Wk-YJmki5malOPy1WIxS_dWkRqJeE?usp=sharing (These files could not be uploaded to the github page since they're too big.)
+1. Download the youtube-dl folder from [this google drive](https://drive.google.com/drive/folders/1kw1Wk-YJmki5malOPy1WIxS_dWkRqJeE?usp=sharing) (These files could not be uploaded to the github page since they're too big.)
 1. Move the just downloaded youtube-dl folder into the YT-TMS-Finder folder.
 1. Open a command prompt and install the requirements:
 ```